 Settled concrete slab foundation or floor?
-Concrete Jack’s experienced foam jacking and slab jacking crews are slab foundation repair experts and can raise your settled floor for a fraction of the price and almost none of the disruption associated with slab piers or replacement.
-Unlike overlays such as self-leveling floor treatments, foam jacking and slab jacking address the cause of floor settlement to help ensure the longest lifetime repair possible.
-Typical, foam jacking doesn’t require removal of all floor coverings.
-Concrete Jack has experienced foam jacking and slab jacking crews who have repaired thousands of slab foundations, from single family homes to grocery stores and warehouses.
+CJGeo’s experienced polyurethane grouting crews are slab foundation repair experts and can raise your settled floor for a fraction of the price and almost none of the disruption associated with slab piers or replacement.
+Unlike overlays such as self-leveling floor treatments, polyurethane grouting addresses the cause of floor settlement to help ensure the longest lifetime repair possible.
+CJGeo’s crews have repaired thousands of slab foundations, from single family homes to grocery stores and warehouses.

 Signs of Slab Foundation Problems

 Differential settlement is when one slab sinks relative to another slab, a wall, or some other part of a structure.
 Typical signs of differential settlement are trip hazards between slabs, gaps below interior walls, or lips at exterior doors.

 In large commercial buildings, common locations of differential settlement include column bases, where the floor is lower than the small diamond shaped separate slab around a column, or between slabs at construction or control joints.

 Global settlement affects large areas.
 In commercial and industrial settings, global settlement may cause sloping of floors throughout a facility.
 For example, if you feel like you’re walking downhill and then back uphill when walking front to back in a facility, that’s global settlement.